 - Data-Protection laws

-Most industry leaders opt for vendors like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Services are a few of the most favored cloud vendors today.
-Each of them has their strengths so, consult with a team of experts to know which option will be the right fit for you.
+Most industry leaders opt for vendors like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Services among others.
+Each of them has its strengths, so choose the right fit for you.

 Practice 4 - Microservice Architecture & Containers

-It is crucial to have a sound architecture design.
-Avoid going for monolithic architecture until your application is lightweight.
 Try opting for Microservices architecture for all the complex, evolving applications with clear domains.
-The reason is simple - Microservices help to structure your application as a collection of services.
-It is easy to maintain, deploy, and can be designed for specific business capabilities.
-Know how Microservices can change your business.
+It is easy to maintain, deploy, and can be modified with business capabilities.

-Back in the day, Amazon's retail website was using a Monolithic architecture.
+Earlier, Amazon's retail website followed a Monolithic architecture.
 However, the interdependency challenges were extreme when they intended to perform any website-related upgrade activities.
-After their switch to Microservice architecture, their retail website performance set a benchmark.
+After switching to Microservice architecture, their retail website performance set a benchmark.

 It is a set of applications and dependencies bundled into a software package that is easy to deploy regardless of a computing environment.

-When you transit from one computing environment to another, there could be a high chance of a break in software flow due to lack of dependencies or other incompatibility issues.
-Containers avoid such inconsistencies by mending all the compatibility gaps and help software run reliably.
+When you transit from one computing environment to another, there could be a high chance of a break-in software flow due to dependencies or other incompatibility issues.
+Containers avoid such inconsistencies by mending compatibility gaps and helping software run reliably.

-The scope and impact of product management has evolved over the last decade and more so with the ever-increasing footprint of cloud technology.
+The scope and impact of product management have evolved over the last decade and more so with the ever-increasing footprint of cloud technology.
 In this section of the guide to software development, we'll investigate on the best product management practices.

 Practice 5 - Prototyping

-Prototyping is a mock-up of how a product would look like in the end.
-It helps in increasing the usability of the product and optimize your SDLC investments.
+Prototyping is a mock-up of what a product would look like in the end.
+It helps increase software usability and optimizes investments.

 When to use it?

 It varies with companies.
-However, prototyping is generally used when you are building a product from scratch.
-It gives the team and client a rough idea of software design and functionality feasibility before the onset of development process.
+However, prototyping is done before building anything.
+While doing software development, it gives a team and client a rough idea of software design and functionality feasibility before the onset of development process.

 It is done with minimal effort after doing a minimum requirement analysis.

-It begins with minimum requirements and keeps on evolving along the way with the addition of further requirements.
+It begins with minimum requirements and keeps on evolving along the way with further requirement additions.

 When you have multiple sub-systems as a part of a bigger system, each of those sub-systems would have its prototypes.
 Those prototypes would be integrated to form a complete system prototype.